jaykay12/tech/_posts/2025-09-02-memory-management-gc-java.md

 ### Stack Memory

-In the JVM, stack memory plays a crucial role in method execution.
+In JVM, stack memory plays a crucial role in method execution.
 Unlike heap memory, which stores objects for longer-term use and is shared across threads, the stack is thread-local and exists independently for each thread.

 When a thread is created, the JVM allocates a new Java stack for that thread.
 This stack consists of a series of stack frames, each representing a single method invocation.
 As methods are called and return, frames are pushed to and popped from the top of the stack in a strict last-in, first-out (LIFO) order.